yingweiwo

 Absorption, Distribution and Excretion

-The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings.
-In general, percutaneous absorption is minimal.
+The extent of transdermal absorption of topical corticosteroids depends on several factors, including the excipients, the integrity of the epidermal barrier, and whether an occlusive dressing is used.
+Generally, transdermal absorption is minimal.
+Corticosteroids are primarily metabolized in the liver and then excreted via the kidneys.

 Toxicity/Toxicokinetics